 The John Hope Franklin Reconciliation Park offers docent-led tours that offer an educational component to your family getway on Tuesday and Thursday from 9 a.m.-12 p.m. and 1-3 p.m., and Saturday from 10 a.m.-1 p.m.
 Sign up at www.jhfcenter.org.

 Following a visit to The John Hope Franklin Reconciliation Park, Tulsa tourists may want to explore the surrounding Tulsa Arts District, a vibrant area of the city that houses restaurants, art galleries, Guthrie Green (a small park that frequently offers free events) and nonprofit bookstore Magic City Books.

 4. Tulsa Arts District

-Some favorite Tulsa Arts District establishments include Ida Red General Store and Soda Fountain, where one can purchase Oklahoma-themed merchandise, old-fashioned candy and soda-fountain beverages; Antoinette Baking Co., whose Pie Nights every Friday and Saturday are a fun and delicious tradition; and the Woody Guthrie Center, where one can learn more about this Tulsa legend and experience the Dust Bowl in a virtual reality setting.
+Some favorite Tulsa Arts District establishments include Ida Red General Store, where one can purchase Oklahoma-themed merchandise, old-fashioned candy and gifts for every occasion; Antoinette Baking Co., whose Pie Night every Friday is a fun and delicious tradition; and the Woody Guthrie Center, where one can learn more about this Tulsa legend and experience the Dust Bowl in a virtual reality setting.
 Find a complete list of Tulsa Arts District businesses to visit on your family weekend getaway at www.thetulsaartsdistrict.org.

 5. Discovery Lab